engel80/cdk-ecs-gpu/README.md

 **IMPORTANT**

-If the ECS cluster was re-created, you HAVE to deploy after cdk.context.json files deletion with the below:
+If the ECS cluster was re-created, you HAVE to deploy `ecs-restapi-service` stack after cdk.context.json files deletion with the below because old SSM parameter values exist in `cdk.context.json`.

 `find . -name "cdk.context.json" -exec rm -f {} \;`